Bana78/Bana78/README.md

 -->
 ## 👋 Hi there

+## About Me

-I am a Computer Engineering graduate specializing in Artificial Intelligence, Machine Learning, and Big Data Analytics.
+I hold a Master's degree in Computer Science with a strong background in Artificial Intelligence, Machine Learning, Data Science, and Big Data Analytics.

+My research interests include Data Mining, Reliable AI, Large Language Models (LLMs), Generative AI, Bioinformatics, and scalable data-driven systems.
+Through academic research and practical projects, I have gained experience in machine learning, distributed computing, and big data processing using Apache Spark.

-I am passionate about building scalable AI systems, working on data mining problems, and exploring Generative AI and Large Language Models (LLMs).
+I am passionate about leveraging AI to solve real-world challenges and advancing research at the intersection of intelligent systems and data-intensive applications.

 ---